tr0njavolta/katacoda-dev/terraform-sentinel/step4.md

 ## Create a failing test file

-Now that you have created a plan in which your Sentinel policy will fail, you need to create a test file for a failing test.

 Open `terraform-sentinel/test/restrict-s3-buckets/fail.json`{{open}} to add a path to the failing mock data.

 Copy and paste the failing mock data in your test file relative to your `fail.json` file, in this case, two directories above the current folder in `mock-data`.